cbmira01/Ollama-for-SQL-Server/readme.md

 ## Overview

 Ollama Completions for SQL Server is an SQL/CLR module that allows SQL Server to send prompts to and get completions back from a large language model (LLM) hosted under Ollama.
-Currently, the only model targeted is llama3.2.
+Multiple models hosted by Ollama can be discovered and used, such as llama3.2, zephyr and mistral.

 ## Features

-- **Single Prompt Completion**: Sends a single prompt and returns the completion from Ollama.
+- **Single prompt completion**: Sends a prompt and requests one completion to be returned as a projection.
-- **Multiple Prompt Completion**: Sends a prompt and requests multiple completions from Ollama, and returns them in a table.
+- **Multiple prompt completion**: Sends a prompt and requests multiple completions to be returned as a table.
+- **All Ollama hosted models can be discovered and used**
-- **Extensive JSON support library for Ollama API**
+- **Extensive JSON support library**: CLR 4 has support limitations that affect other JSON libraries
-- **Exception Handling**: Provides error messages if the API request fails.
+- **Exception handling**: Provides error messages if the API request fails.
+- **Test suites for JSON library and SQL/CLR functions**

 ## Requirements